Gravitational dressing: from the crossed product to more general algebraic and mathematical structure

 Our starting point is a relatively general description of dressed observables, like that outlined in \cite{obs-over}.
 For example, if a LQFT has a local observable $O(x)$, this will not be invariant under a diffeomorphism {\it e.g.} with infinitesimal parameter $\xi$, \beq \delta_\xi O(x) = -\xi^\mu \partial_\mu O(x) \eeq and so is not a good gauge-invariant observable in the gravitational context where diffeomorphisms are associated with gauge symmetries.
 At the classical level, this may be remedied {\it relationally} by finding suitable scalar functionals $X^A[\phi_I, g_{\mu\nu}] (x)$ of other fields $\phi_I$ and the metric $g_{\mu\nu}$ that transform as scalars, also as in \eqref{scalardiff}.
 If these are chosen so that specifying $X^A=y^A$ also specifies a spacetime point, \beq x^\mu=\chi^\mu(y^A)\ , \eeq for some scalar parameters $y^A$, the {\it dressed observable} \beq O(\chi^\mu(y^A)) \eeq is a diffeomorphism-invariant version of the local observable at that point.
 We may think of the functionals $X^A$ as providing a reference frame.

-An important question is extending such relational constructions to the quantum context.\footnote{In the quantum context, the general relational constructions may also be described in the terminology of quantum reference frames\cite{GHK,DEHK,DHT}.} This paper will focus on the case with $X^A[g_{\mu\nu}]$, independent of other fields, which we refer to as {\it gravitationally dressed}, in contrast\cite{GiPe2,obs-over} to $X^A[\phi^I]$, the {\it field dressed} case, or a more general mixed observables.
+An important question is extending such relational constructions to the quantum context.\footnote{In the quantum context, the general relational constructions may also be described in the terminology of quantum reference frames\cite{GHK,DEHK,DHT}.
+Related constructions in the language of the ``dressing field method" are described in ref.~\cite{FGR}, and references therein.} This paper will focus on the case with $X^A[g_{\mu\nu}]$, independent of other fields, which we refer to as {\it gravitationally dressed}, in contrast\cite{GiPe2,obs-over} to $X^A[\phi^I]$, the {\it field dressed} case, or a more general mixed observables.
 The gravitationally dressed case arguably represents the minimal structure needed in gravity\cite{obs-over}, since it involves only gravitational degrees of freedom; we expect the corresponding quantum operators to create/annihilate quantum field configurations together with their gravitational fields.

 While finding the full quantum gauge-invariant gravitationally dressed observables, analogous to \eqref{dressedO}, is a challenging problem apparently driving at deep issues in quantum gravity, considerable progress has been made\cite{SGalg,DoGi1,DoGi2,DoGi3,GiKi,DoGi4,SGsplit,GiWe,SGsub,GiPe2,obs-over} in finding the leading perturbative gravitational dressing, expected to be relevant in weak-field ({\it e.g.} long-distance) contexts, and expected to give us important clues about the more complete mathematical structure of quantum gravity.